getodk/docs/contributing-tips.rst

 Sometimes you simply cannot complete work you have said you were going to complete.
 This could happen because you don't have all the required skills or knowledge to complete the work, or because the issue cannot actually be completed as scoped, or because you don't have the time.

 Please let the community know in the issue discussion.

+> @opendatakit-bot unclaim

 This way, everyone knows that someone else can take up the project (or that we need to rethink it).

 If you did significant work on a project before abandoning it, consider filing a ``[WIP]`` (work in progress) PR, so that others can see what you did and potentially build off of it.
+(Be sure to mention the issue, so the work is easy to find later.)

 .. _issue-takes-long-time: